Tips for Buying Good Quality Tea

 1. Observe its shape

 Evaluate the uniformity and consistency of the tea leaves, their luster, and the amount of broken leaves and stems.
-A good green tea should be green and glossy with visible white downy hairs (the presence of white down indicates high quality).
+A good should be green and glossy with visible white downy hairs (the presence of white down indicates high quality).
 A dull yellow, dead red, or dull color is inferior, while a bright tea infusion is preferred.

-Some famous teas have unique shapes: West Lake Dragon Well tea is generally flat and straight with a rough rice-like yellow color and no visible downy hairs; Silver Needle, Shrimp Needle, Pearl Tea, and Chrysanthemum Tea each have distinctive “needle, shrimp, pearl, chrysanthemum” shapes; Yellow Mountain Fur Peak has abundant downy hairs and distinct peaks; Xinyang has a fine, straight, and round shape with many downy hairs; has thin, twisted, and snail-shaped leaves.
+Some famous teas have unique shapes: West Lake Dragon Well tea is generally flat and straight with a rough rice-like yellow color and no visible downy hairs; Silver Needle, Shrimp Needle, Pearl Tea, and Chrysanthemum Tea each have distinctive “needle, shrimp, pearl, chrysanthemum” shapes; Yellow Mountain Fur Peak has abundant downy hairs and distinct peaks; Xinyang has a fine, straight, and round shape with many downy hairs; Biluochun has thin, twisted, and snail-shaped leaves.

 Tips for Buying Good Quality Tea-7